THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We weren’t the only boats leaving Kauehi.
 We agreed to be up with Blue Raven at sunrise and head out of the pass.
 We didn’t realize our clocks were wrong!
-It’s tough to know when you don’t have internet, but Kauehi is in the same time zone as Tahiti….so we were up a half hour earlier than necessary.
+It’s tough to know when you don’t have internet, but Kauehi is in the same time zone as Tahiti….so we were up a half-hour earlier than necessary.
 David and I sat on the lounge deck and watched the sunrise.
 Two other boats were leaving Kauehi from the village, and one of them, Belviene, also from New Zealand, was headed to Fakarava as well.

 While going through the pass, we sent Phoenix up to get some video footage.
 Brian on Blue Raven climbed up into his rigging and got some additional video.
 On the VHF I joked with Nichole that the men were being demoted to cameramen and we were getting promoted to captains!

-Unfortunately the Kiwis all beat us to the anchorage.
+Unfortunately, the Kiwis all beat us to the anchorage.
 Anchoring in the village of Rotoava was nothing like expected.
 There were many moorings with boats tied up, but our SOP is to come between the moorings and the land (where it’s shallower), find a sandy patch and drop anchor.
 None of our guide books were very helpful with information, because we soon learned through radio chat with the local dive shop that there is no anchoring between the moorings and land, but the moorings are free.

 There were two lines of moorings, one was in front of the dive shop to the south of the wharf, and the other was north of the wharf.
-Unfortunately all the mooring balls were full, so we (SH and BR) went to the north section and dropped anchor outside the mooring balls in 60 feet of water.
+Unfortunately, all the mooring balls were full, so we (SH and BR) went to the north section and dropped anchor outside the mooring balls in 60 feet of water.

 Once settled in we headed to town.
 It hadn’t escaped our notice that aside from a walk on the beach in Kauehi we hadn’t stepped foot ashore.
 NONE of the boats in the mooring field had dinghies attached – that means everyone was ashore.
-However, the obvious tie up spot, the wharf, only had one dinghy.
+However, the obvious tie-up spot, the wharf, only had one dinghy.
 We tied up with it and went ashore.

 Rotoava actually has a nice paved road!
 We followed the road along the waterside and poked our head into the two grocery stores.
 Guidebooks warn; if you see something you want, especially in the produce or baked goods department, buy it right away because it may not be there when you circle back.
 I was pleased to find Gala apples in the main grocery store.
 Apples are a staple in my diet – an apple with peanut butter is the breakfast of champions in my opinion.
 We only bought two (at roughly 75 cents each).
 The other grocery store is called a bakery, but it is well stocked with dry goods too.
 As with the other towns we’ve been to in French Polynesia, the stores are better stocked than we expected, with a nice Asian section.

-On our wandering we found the FYS office.
-Jose and Gina from Carthago were there taking advantage of internet.
+On our wandering, we found the FYS office.
+Jose and Gina from Carthago were there taking advantage of the internet.
 The internet is free for customers, and buying a $2.50 glass of juice qualifies you – and the juice is good!
 Jose and Gina were working to buy tickets back to the states next month, and in comparing notes, we quickly discovered I got a great deal on our flights.
-I booked back in February to fly us from Tahiti to LAX for Liz’s wedding, and paid $750 each for round trip.
+I booked back in February to fly us from Tahiti to LAX for Liz’s wedding and paid $750 each for a round trip.
 Jose and Gina were looking at flights in the several thousand dollar range, so I’m glad we booked early.